syncfusion-content/wpf-docs/wpf/OLAPChart/Exporting.md

 ExportIntoTemplateDoc(WordDocument document, string Marker)</td><td>
 Exports a chart into an existing instance of a Word Document in the marker string location.
 It takes the document instance and the marker string as the parameters.</td></tr>
 </table>
-The following code examples illustrate how to export an OLAP Chart to an MS Word Document:
+The following code examples illustrate how to export an OLAP Chart to an Microsoft Word Document:

  {% highlight c# %}